-The UIS works closely with Member States on an individual basis to map their national education systems according to the International Standard Classification of Education (referred to as ISCED).
+ISCED mappings are the outputs of an collaborative process between the UIS and Member States to map national education systems according to the International Standard Classification of Education (ISCED).

 The mappings provide clear guideposts on how to report national education data for international purposes.
-For example, the national education systems in some countries are based on eight years of basic education as opposed to a clear delineation between primary and lower secondary levels in terms of duration and content.
+For example, in some education systems basic education lasts for eight years as opposed to a clear delineation between primary and lower secondary levels in terms of duration and content.
 ISCED provides the framework to help statisticians classify diverse systems in such a way that they can be compared across countries.

 How are the mappings produced?